james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 If the container crashes, `systemd` should restart it, but if you cleanly shut down the container using `docker` it will stay down, until you use `systemctl start pyrar` to start it again.

+IMPORTANT: Before going any further, it is STRONGLY recommended that you create one or more sysadmin users in the admin web/ui.

 ## 12. Add your TLDs